m3o/m3o-nextjs/packages/auth/README.md

 #### Server setup

 Firstly, you'll need to create a file which will bootstrap the APIs calls needed for authentication.
+[More information on catch-all routing](https://nextjs.org/docs/api-routes/dynamic-api-routes#optional-catch-all-api-routes).

 Within the `pages/api` folder create a folder called `/user`.
-Then within this folder create a file called `[...m3oUser].(js)` or `.ts` if you're a Typescript user.
+Then within this folder create a file called `[...m3oUser].js` or `.ts` if you're a Typescript user.

 Once this file is setup we now need to call the function that will create the all the authentication handling on your API: